 Good stories have twists, turns, and a mountain of details.
 An experienced writer finds the most compelling and clear way to tell them.

-Whether I’m writing for STAT, WebMD, Atlanta magazine or one of my custom books, my mission is simple: Help the reader better understand and appreciate the complex world around us.
+Whether I’m writing for Wired, STAT, WebMD, Atlanta magazine or one of my custom books, my mission is simple: Help the reader better understand and appreciate the complex world around us.

 I became a journalist to tell stories that matter.